Allobates sumtuosus: Habitat and behavior

 Allobates sumtuosus are diurnal and terrestrial.
 The area of the type locality is a mosaic of seasonally flooded (igapó) and unflooded (terra-firme) primary forests.
 In Guyana, Allobates sumtuosus were encountered both in primary and secondary forest representing a broad range of habitats, from well-drained mixed forest on white sand to mixed forest on gravely clay laterite.

 Allobates sumtuosus lay small clutches of eggs (5–11) in leaf litter.
 After hatching, the tadpoles are carried on the back of the male, or rarely, female, until they are deposited in small temporary pools or moist leaf litter where they continue their development.
 On two occasions, however, the tadpoles were deposited in foam nests of other frogs, Physalaemus sp. and Leptodactylus rhodomystax.
 This appears to be a means of securing the tadpoles moist enough environment during dry periods; there is no indication that the tadpoles gain other benefits, such as consuming host eggs.

 Conservation

-Allobates sumtuosus was assessed as "data deficient" in 2004, with no known threats at the time.
-Similarly, the now-synonymized Allobates spumaponens was assessed as "data deficient" in 2008.
+The IUCN classifies Allobates sumtuosus as least concern of extinction as of 2023.
+Logging may pose some threat in some parts of its range.
+The now-synonymized Allobates spumaponens was assessed as "data deficient" in 2008.
 The known distribution of Allobates sumtuosus, as now understood, has since expanded and includes many protected areas: Rio Trombetas Biological Reserve (the type locality of Allobates sumtuosus) and several others in Brazil, at least two protected areas in Peru, Mabura Hill Forest Reserve in Guyana (the type locality of Allobates spumaponens), and Sipaliwini Nature Reserve in Suriname.
+Its known range also overlaps with several other protected areas, even though it has not been formally reported within their boundaries: Estação Ecológica do Grão Pará, Floresta Nacional de Saracá-Taquera, Floresta do Parú, Reserva Biológica do Rio do Trombetas, Reserva Biológica de Maicurú, Floresta de Faro, and Reserva Florestal Adolpho Ducke.